 Honey, Corn Syrup or Schenkstroop?

-I tested multiple sauces to find the best sauce.
-Here in the Netherlands, corn syrup is a bit harder to find so I used schenkstroop which is basically a caramelized sugar syrup.
-This is going to be difficult to find if you don’t live in the Netherlands so I recommend you use corn syrup instead.
+Here in the Netherlands, corn syrup is a bit harder to find so I used schenkstroop which is basically a Dutch caramelized sugar syrup.
+This is going to be difficult to find if you don’t live in the Netherlands but corn syrup will work beautifully.

-We prefered the salted caramel sauce with schenkstroop but the sauce with the honey was a close second.
+We preferred the salted caramel sauce with schenkstroop but the sauce with the honey was a close second.
 Either way, both are great choices.

 Why Add Baking Soda to the Dates?